 If adoption is to take abortion's place, the next question is whether or not it can realistically do so.
 The National Council for Adoption (NCFA) points out that "there are many couples hoping to adopt for every one adoptable infant."7 Their studies show that one-third of all women, aged 18-44, have considered adopting,8 and their coverage of the dramatic rise in international adoptions9 is further evidence that the demand to adopt is well ahead of the number of infants available to be adopted.
-But since there are more than 1.2 million abortions performed each year in the United States, perhaps you wonder whether the pool of waiting, adoptive parents would be exhausted in a few short years.
+But since there are close to one million abortions performed each year in the United States, perhaps you wonder whether the pool of waiting, adoptive parents would be exhausted in a few short years.
 Probably not.

 A second point to consider is this.
 If abortion were not an option, if women had to carry their children to full term and fathers couldn't bail themselves out of child support by paying for an abortion, couples would simply have to be more vigilant about not getting pregnant.
 The number of unplanned pregnancies would almost certainly go down.
 As it stands now, abortion is a safety net—an opportunity to be far more sexually careless than people would otherwise be.
 No matter how careful people claim to be, abortion lurks in their back pocket as a sort of get out of jail free card.
 As long as it's there, it's a whole lot easier to be irresponsible.
 After all, if you get pregnant, you can always have an abortion!
 For many, removing abortion from the equation would be a remarkable deterrent to unplanned pregnancy.

 Having said all this, it's almost certain that some abortion advocates will still maintain that society simply can't afford any more people, particularly ones from low-income, high-risk families.
-To that claim it should be pointed out, that there are more than enough resources to go around.
+To that claim it should be pointed out that there are more than enough resources to go around.
 Each year, America spends $10 billion on pornography,14 $43 billion on pets,15 $74 billion on soft drinks,16 $81 billion on cigarettes,17 and $101 billion on beer.18 We seem to have plenty of disposable income.
 It's really a question of priorities, and the elimination of abortion may well force us to be less of a selfish and self-absorbed society and more of a "love your neighbor as yourself" society.

 So long as abortion is an option, many women will use it.
 When it's taken away, better options will by necessity take its place.
 Though we can't foresee the future, we can reasonably speculate why the social costs of abolishing abortion are not insurmountable.
 In fact, many of the necessary adjustments would be solidly beneficial.
 As NCFA president and CEO, Thomas Atwood, points out in his foreword to the Adoption Factbook: